 The Fulbright Program is the flagship international educational exchange program of the United States.
 As a finalist you will represent the country as a cultural ambassador while you are overseas, helping to enhance mutual understanding between Americans and the people in India.
 You will join over 100,000 Fulbright U.S. Student Program alumni who have undertaken grants since the program began in 1948.

-Each year, Teach for America (TFA) selects a few second-year corps members, that they feel exemplify the TFA core values and the vision of transformational teaching and leadership at the highest level, to receive the Sue Lehmann Excellence in Teaching and Leadership Award.
+Each year, Teach for America (TFA) selects a few second-year corps members that exemplify the TFA core values and the vision of transformational teaching and leadership at the highest level to receive the Sue Lehmann Excellence in Teaching and Leadership Award.
 It's the biggest award given to corps members within Teach for America.

 Currently teaching summer school and returning for a 3rd year in the classroom, Naureen is also taking her MCAT this summer, as medical school will always be her dream.
 However her experience with TFA has affirmed her commitment to fighting for children and addressing injustice on all levels; and as a physician, she hopes to continue this work.